 To make your selection, type a number from 1 to 3.
 Type 1 to play S.A.G.A.
-Options 2 and 3 are short demonstrations of recently-introduced new products.
-When you are finished viewing a demo, press REST (CTR) and REST on some computers).
+Options 2 and 3 are short demonstrations of recently introduced products.
+When you are finished viewing a demo, press RESET (CTRL and RESET on some computers).

-After typing 1, a letter will appear on the video display.
+After typing 1, a message will appear on the video display.
 Press RETURN to read it, or 2 to skip it.
-After the letter, a list of single-key entries will be presented.
-The list is explained in this user's manual under "One Letter Commands".
+After the message, a list of single-key entries will be presented.
+The list is explained in this user's manual under "One Letter Commands."

 You will be asked to flip the disk over and press RETURN.
 Do so.
-After you do this, you'll be asked if you want to restore a previously saved game.
+Next, you'll be asked if you want to restore a previously saved game.
 If this is the first time you have played, type N and press RETURN.
-For more information, see "Save Game" later on in this manual.
+For more information, refer to the "Save Game" section of this manual.

-Next you will be asked which slot you are using for voice output.
-Type O or hit RETURN if you are not using a Votrax Voice Synthesizer or a printer.
+Next, you will be asked which slot you are using for voice output.
+Type of or hit RETURN if you are not using a Votrax Voice Synthesizer or a printer.
 Otherwise, type the number of the slot in which the Votrax card or printer is installed.
-For more information see "Votrax Type N Talk and Printer Output" below.
+For more information see "Votrax Type 'N Talk and Printer Output" below.